k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

     </tbody>
     </table>

-- ```sameFieldNamesPk``` — common fields that are part of the PK in both datasets, and both datasets have an identical number of PKs.
+- ```sameFieldNamesPk``` — common fields that are part of the PK in both datasets, and both datasets have the same number of PKs.

   - The relation is created and its direction is random.